 Senate Foreign Relations Chairman Bob Corker, whose committee has jurisdiction over foreign arms sales, said he will maintain a hold on the US subsidy for the jets over Pakistan's "duplicity" in the US-backed war against the Taliban in Afghanistan.

-Sen. Rand Paul, a Kentucky Republican and one-time presidential candidate, mounted an effort to halt the jet sales, citing Pakistan's human rights record and intelligence community’s support of the Afghan Taliban.
+Sen. Rand Paul, a Kentucky Republican and one-time presidential candidate, mounted an effort to halt the jet sales, citing it Pakistan's human rights record and intelligence community’s support of the Afghan Taliban.

 "They take our money, take our arms and laugh in our face," Paul said, adding later: "Pakistan is at best a frenemy — part friend and a lot enemy."

-On Thursday, Paul’s procedural call for a Senate vote to end the sales died when Senate Majority Leader Mitch McConnell, R-Ky., called a successful vote to table it.
+On Thursday, Rand Paul’s procedural call for a Senate vote to end the sales died when Senate Majority Leader Mitch McConnell, R-Ky., called a successful vote to table it.
 The vote was 71-24.

 Both Corker, R-Tenn., and the Senate Foreign Relations Committee's ranking Democrat, Sen. Ben Cardin of Maryland, have a hold on the US subsidy, aimed at applying pressure on Pakistan.
 Corker did not specify what actions Pakistan can take to lift the hold.